MADAM ZERO

 Copyright: 11/1952

 From Fight Comics #83 - American operatives try to sneak into North Korea to purposefully get captured to free prisoners.
 Already there pretending to be part of the North Korean group is Madam Zero who saves the day.
-Click here to read the story.

-'The Germ-War Incident'
+3 'The Germ-War Incident' 'The Germ-War Incident'

 Published by Fiction House